 Consistently spending money on expensive and unhealthy habits has a negative impact on both your health and your bank account.
 Take smoking for example: The average pack of cigarettes is around $6-7, but we’ll round down to $5.
 Let’s say someone buys two packs of cigarettes a week.
 That equals $40 a month.
 Multiply that by 12 and that equals $480 a year!

 Of course, not all expensive habits are unhealthy.
 In fact, more often than not we choose to pay more for something because we believe it’s healthier.
 A perfect example is bottled water.
 Have you ever stopped to think about just how much we spend on buying bottled water?
 If a bottle of water costs about $1, that means that a gallon costs about $4.
 Americans are known to spend more on bottled water than any other beverage, and for what?
-Not only is bottled water bad for the environment, it’s bad for your wallet.
+Not only is bottled water bad for the environment, but it’s also bad for your wallet.
 Investing in a water purifier for your home can help you save hundreds a year by simply cutting out the need (or desire) to buy bottled water.

 Recognizing the Difference between Name Brand and Generic

 Want to know what the difference is between a name-brand cereal and its generic counterpart?
 The price!
 Clever advertising coupled with a lifetime’s worth of brand recognition has led consumers to believe that big name products are far superior to their off-brand counterparts.
-However, countless studies (including this one from Consumer Reports) show us that not only are off-brand products just as good as brand labels, they cost a fraction of the price.
+However, countless studies (including this one from Consumer Reports) show us that not only are off-brand products just as good as brand labels, but they also cost a fraction of the price.
 Next time you’re stuck wondering if it’s worth paying more for a name-brand product vs. the cheaper generic, choose the generic.

 Always Buying New